jverkoey/iOS-Best-Practices/README.md

 To turn on NSZombieEnabled, select "Edit Scheme..." from the "Product" menu (or press Cmd+Shift+<).
 Select the "Run" tab on the left-hand side of the scheme editor.
 Select the "Arguments" tab in that page.
 Add a new Environment Variable and call it `NSZombieEnabled`.
 Set its value to `YES`.

+### Use Exception Breakpoint

+Adding an Exception breakpoint break the execution where the exception is thrown.
+This enable you to inspect the call stack that lead to the exception and the variable value.

+To enable the Exception breakpoint, in the navigator area select the Breakpoint Navigation.
+Click on the + button on the bottom of the area and select "Add Exception Breakpoint…".

 Documentation
 -------------